XcredibleHQ/WiiU_BO2_Injector/README.md

 - tcpgecko.py
 - common.py

-You also need to install Python 2.7
+You also need to install Python 2.7 and to install requests lib. "python -m pip install requests"

 Note, this injector UI is bad becaus i've removed in the hurry a lot of fonctionality such as: